kchar808/JavaScript30/readme.md

 ### Day 28: June 9, 2020
 **Video Speed Controller UI**<br>
 *Learned* -
 Learned how playback speed is controlled.
 Also learning more about offsetHeight, offsetTop, offsetWidth and offsetLeft.

+### Day 29: June 10, 2020
+**Countdown Clock**<br>
+*Learned* -
+You can use document.title to edit the browser tab.
+Date.now() returns the number of milliseconds since Jan 1, 1970. clearInterval() method clears a timer that was set with setInterval().